Codex CLI Performance Optimisation: Token Overhead, Hidden Costs and Tuning Tactics

 style F fill:#ff6b6b,stroke:#333

-The /status Command
+The /status command

-When token usage exceeds model_auto_compact_token_limit, Codex triggers automatic history compaction 6:
+When token usage exceeds model_auto_compact_token_limit, Codex triggers automatic history compaction6:

 1. The entire conversation history is sent with a dedicated summarisation prompt